-WHEREFORE, PLAINTIFFS pray for a judgment against each DEFENDANTS, jointly and severally, as follows:
+WHEREFORE, PLAINTIFF pray for a judgment against each DEFENDANTS, jointly and severally, as follows:

-- 1. On behalf of the CALIFORNIA CLASS: - a.
-That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
+- 1. On behalf of the CALIFORNIA CLASS: - That the Court certify the First Cause of Action asserted by the CALIFORNIA CLASS as a class action pursuant to Cal.
 Code of Civ.
 Proc. § 382; - b.
 An order temporarily, preliminarily and permanently enjoining and restraining DEFENDANTS from engaging in similar unlawful conduct as set forth herein; - c.
 An order requiring DEFENDANTS to pay all wages and all sums unlawfully withheld from compensation due to PLAINTIFF and the other members of the CALIFORNIA CLASS; and - d.
-Restitutionary disgorgement of DEFENDANT'S' ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS' violations due to PLAINTIFFS and to the other members of the CALIFORNIA CLASS. - 2.
-On behalf of the CALIFORNIA LABOR SUB-CLASS: - a.
-That the Court certify the Second, Third, Fourth, Fifth, Sixth, Seventh, and Eighth Causes of Action asserted by the CALIFORNIA LABOR SUB-CLASS as a class action pursuant to Cal.
+Restitutionary disgorgement of DEFENDANT'S' ill-gotten gains into a fluid fund for restitution of the sums incidental to DEFENDANTS' violations due to PLAINTIFF and to the other members of the CALIFORNIA CLASS. - 2.
+On behalf of the CALIFORNIA LABOR SUB-CLASS: - That the Court certify the Second, Third, Fourth, Fifth, Sixth, and Seventh Causes of Action asserted by the CALIFORNIA LABOR SUB-CLASS as a class action pursuant to Cal.
 Code of Civ.
 Proc. § 382; - b.
-Compensatory damages, according to proof at trial, including compensatory damages for minimum wages, overtime wages, unreimbursed expenses, and other compensation due to PLAINTIFFS and the other members of the CALIFORNIA LABOR SUB-CLASS, during the applicable CALIFORNIA LABOR SUB-CLASS PERIOD plus interest thereon at the statutory rate; - c.
-Meal and rest period compensation pursuant to Cal.
-Lab.
-Code §§ 226.7, 512 and the applicable IWC Wage Order; - d.
-The greater of all actual damages or fifty dollars (\$50) for the initial pay period in which a violation occurs and one hundred dollars (\$100) per member of the CALIFORNIA LABOR SUB-CLASS for each violation in a subsequent pay
+Compensatory damages, according to proof at trial, including compensatory damages for minimum wages, overtime wages, and other compensation due to